 Specimen Type Instructions Acute serology specimen The DATE OF ONSET of symptoms or disease is less than 7 days from the date serum is obtained, usually the first few days of the illness.
 IgG antibody titers are not elevated.
 Exceptions: Rubeola, Rubella, and Colorado Tick Fever and Rocky Mountain Spotted Fever may have a significant IgG titer in 7-10 days.
 Convalescent serology specimen The DATE OF ONSET of symptoms or disease is 2 weeks or greater from the date serum is obtained.
 IgG antibody levels should be at a significant level.
 Exception: Legionella sp. antibody levels may not be significant for 4-6 weeks.
-Serology screen only The patient has a chronic condition, with the DATE OF ONSET of symptoms or disease being a very long period (months to years, OR patient is being screened for antibodies to a certain Post-convalescent serology specimen infectious agent (HIV, Hepatitis B, Rubella, VZV, etc.) ALTERNATIVELY, IgM testing is available.
+Serology screen only Post-convalescent serology specimen The patient has a chronic condition (the DATE OF ONSET of symptoms or disease being a period of months to years); OR the patient is being screened for antibodies to a certain infectious agent (HIV, Hepatitis B, Rubella, VZV, etc. Otherwise, consider IgM testing.
 Single specimen test results may be difficult to interpret, and an additional specimen may be requested if results warrant.